aliakhtar/EzGss/README.md

 ##Recommended

-Create a bash script / batch file containing the command to run this tool on all .gss files in your project.
-Simply run the script each time the Java files need to be synced / updated with the .gss files.
+Create a bash script / batch file containing the commands to run this tool on all .gss files in your project.
+Simply run the script each time the Java files need to be synced with the .gss files.

 ##Known Issues

 If you have a mix of hyphens/underscores and camelCase in your css class names, be aware that the resulting java method will be in completely lower case with hyphens/underscores removed.
-E.g `.camelCaseTest_1` will have the method `camelcasetest_1`.
+E.g `.camelCaseTest_1` will have the method `camelcasetest1`.

 If the file specified in `dest` already exists, it will be overwritten.
 Its not recommended to use this tool if you don't have version control set up in your